Members of the Ninth Board of Directors

 Continuing education of directors

 To improve the performance of board members, training courses are arranged by the Company in accordance with "Primax Electronics Corporate Governance Principles", "Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies", and other relevant regulations on the latest domestic and overseas developments in economic, environmental and social governance.
 Topics included finance, risk management, business, commerce, accounting, law, corporate governance, integrity, ethics, and corporate social responsibility.
-These training courses help board members maintain their values, professionalism and capabilities.
-The nine Primax directors attended 66 hours of continuing in education during 2023 and complied with the requirements set by“Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies.”Re-elected directors were required to complete at least 6 hours of training during their term, while newly-elected directors were required to complete at least 12 hours.
-Please refer to the table below for further details on the continuing education of directors during 2023.
+These training courses help board members maintain their values, professionalism, and capabilities.
+The nine Primax directors attended 90 hours of continuing in education during 2025 and complied with the requirements set by“Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies.”Re-elected directors were required to complete at least 6 hours of training during their term, while newly-elected directors were required to complete at least 12 hours.
+Please refer to the table below for further details on the continuing education of directors during 2025.

 Title